-Providing support for emerging fashion talent Activities should: provide opportunities for the best emerging creative fashion individuals and businesses to showcase themselves. broker introductions required to make professional progress and/or provide key opportunities for networking. demonstrate the role they will play in helping designer fashion businesses to become financially sustainable Meaningful partnerships Activities should: Establish meaningful links to the fashion industry for the benefit of those designers taking part and the organiser, e.g., press and buyers, ensuring increased visibility and publicity Sector support Organisations should: - Have the support of the fashion sector, including private sector stakeholders. - Not duplicate existing activities Value for money Projects should: - show good value for money when level of investment is manuful against the scale of proposed activities level of measured against the scale of proposed activities, level of participation, number of beneficiaries etc in an cial associate in a bility. inancial sustainability Projects should: be able to become sustainable without ongoing public sector investment (place conception 2 reporting clicibility exiteria) investment (please see section 3 regarding eligibility criteria) have a robust business plan and/or strategy in place for unidening the financial base widening the financial base. attract other public and private sector funding. demonstrate the contribution they will make in the deviatement of sustainable designer faction businesses if short development of sustainable designer fashion businesses if short- a and for a star and for the lived or one-off events oost investment in the Activities should contribute towards: ector Increasing the level of private sector investment in the creative sector in particular private sector energy of factors sector, in particular private sector sponsorship of fashion asiting Fachier O showcasing events ositive Fashion & Applicants should: videning access and Demonstrate an awareness and commitment to the GLA equality upporting diversity agenda, taking into consideration issues such as encouraging diversity, strengthening access opportunities, and attracting participants from a broad range of backgrounds.
+Providing support for emerging fashion talent Activities should: provide opportunities for the best emerging creative fashion individuals and businesses to showcase themselves. broker introductions required to make professional progress and/or provide key opportunities for networking. demonstrate the role they will play in helping designer fashion businesses to become financially sustainable Meaningful Activities should: partnerships Establish meaningful links to the fashion industry for the benefit of those designers taking part and the organiser, e.g., press and buyers, ensuring increased visibility and publicity Sector support Organisations should: Have the support of the fashion sector, including private sector stakeholders.
+Not duplicate existing activities Value for money Projects should:

+- show good value for money when level of investment is measured against the scale of proposed activities, level of participation, number of beneficiaries etc Financial Projects should: sustainability - be able to become sustainable without ongoing public sector investment (please see section 3 regarding eligibility criteria) - have a robust business plan and/or strategy in place for widening the financial base. attract other public and private sector funding. - demonstrate the contribution they will make in the development of sustainable designer fashion businesses if short-lived or one-off events Boost investment in Activities should contribute towards: the sector - Increasing the level of private sector investment in the creative sector, in particular private sector sponsorship of fashion showcasing events Positive Fashion & Applicants should: widening access and Demonstrate an awareness and commitment to the GLA equality supporting diversity agenda, taking into consideration issues such as encouraging supporting arreisity diversity, strengthening access opportunities, and attracting participants from a broad range of backgrounds.
 Applicants should: Look to encourage industry best practice.
-Positive Fashion is the BFC's Initiative designed to champion industry best practice led by our three Positive Fashion pillars: Sustainability, Equality & Diversity, he 'buzz factor' Craftsmanship & Community.
-Activities should: Be newsworthy and high profile.
-Contribute to London as a world centre for fashion.
-Have the support/involvement of well-known sector champions.
+Positive Fashion is the BFC's Initiative designed to champion industry best practice led by our three Positive Fashion pillars: Sustainability, Equality & Diversity, Craftsmanship & Community.
+The 'buzz factor' Activities should: Be newsworthy and high profile.
+Contribute to London as a world centre for fashion. - Have the support/involvement of well-known sector champions.
 Be innovative, exciting, and experimental.
-Challenge and develop existing best showcasing practice apacity building Funding should allow projects to: apacity building build event capacity, enabling it to grow and increase in scale, reach and effectiveness.
+Challenge and develop existing best showcasing practice Capacity building Funding should allow projects to: cupuony sultaing - build event capacity, enabling it to grow and increase in scale, reach and effectiveness.
 Target new audiences Strengthen operations.
-Improve the quality of its offering romoting the sector Activities should: Raise the profile of the sector.
-Increase awareness of designer fashion businesses and their activities.
-Promote the sector to an international audience, encouraging trade, inward investment, and export activity rack record Organisations will be expected to demonstrate track record through: The resources, knowledge, and track record of the management team - A demonstration of the expertise, experience and confidence required to deliver on proposals vidence of need Applications should clearly explain: Why public sector funding is needed to support the event. , p Market failure (i.e., why there is no public sector provision)
+Improve the quality of its offering Promoting the sector Activities should: Raise the profile of the sector.
+Increase awareness of designer fashion businesses and their activities. - Promote the sector to an international audience, encouraging trade, inward investment, and export activity Track record Organisations will be expected to demonstrate track record through: - The resources, knowledge, and track record of the management team A demonstration of the expertise, experience and confidence required to deliver on proposals Evidonoo of road Evidence of need Applications should clearly explain: Why public sector funding is needed to support the event.
+1 Market failure (i.e., why there is no public sector provision)

-Model Health and Where appropriate events should demonstrate that adequate steps are wellbeing taken to en taken to ensure that the recommendations of the Model Health Inquiry are implemented.
+Additionality (i.e., what would happen in the absence of public sector support) Model Health an wellbeing Where appropriate events should demonstrate that adequate steps are taken to ensure that the recommendations of the Model Health Inquiry are implemented.
 Further details can be found on the BFC website.